 Culinary Arts Childhood

-Raised in Fall River, Massachusetts, Lagasse was taught to cook and bake under the excellent tutelage of his Portuguese mom and French Canadian dad.
+Raised in Fall River, Massachusetts, Lagasse was taught to cook and bake under the tutelage of his Portuguese mom and French Canadian dad.
 Though caldo verde (kale soup) and roasted pork and clams are two dishes his parents cooked regularly, it was repeatedly making a simple vegetable soup till it pleased his mom that was a defining moment in his early development as a chef.

 Starting as a talented teenager at a Portuguese bakery, and moving on to graduate from culinary school at Johnson and Wales, Lagasse is now counted among world famous chefs with 12 award-winning restaurants in four states including his latest Burgers and More by Emeril at the Sands Casino Resort Bethlehem.
 Part of the Martha Stewart family of brands since 2008, Lagasse also writes a weekly magazine food column, hosts a radio talk show, and stars as the food correspondent for ABC's Good Morning America.